MPh-py/MPh/docs/tutorial.md

 parameter value from one run to the next.
 General parameter sweeps can get quite complicated in terms of how they map to indices as soon as combinations of parameters are allowed.
-Support for this may therefore be dropped in a future release, while the API is still considered unstable, just to keep things simple and clean.
+Support for this may therefore be dropped in a future release — while the API is still considered unstable, which it is for as long as the version number of this library does not start with a 1 —, just to keep things simple and clean.

 ### Saving results